paoloros97/Action2Motion_OnBlender/README.md

 This Add-on has been tested on Windows systems only.

+This Add-on has been tested on Blender version 2.92.0.

 It can be used both on CPU only devices, and with dedicated GPU (Nvidia CUDA) ones.

 ### Installation